 We include PerplexityBot in the allow list for intent clarity, with one practical caveat: blocking PerplexityBot in robots.txt is not reliably enforced.
 Cloudflare has documented that PerplexityBot does not consistently honor disallow rules.
 Allowing it is the correct posture.
 But unlike the other four bots, the rule is a statement of intent rather than a technical control.

-We added two JSON-LD schema blocks to the site.
-The first is an Organization schema present on every page, covering business name, URL, description, and logo.
+We added an Organization schema block to the site, present on every page, covering business name, URL, description, and logo.
 This is the primary entity signal AI tools use to identify and categorize a site in their knowledge representations.
 Without it, the site is structurally anonymous to any AI system that relies on structured data for entity recognition.
+One thing worth noting: Google restricted FAQPage rich results to healthcare and government sites in August 2023.
+For a SaaS product like Stackra, FAQPage generates no rich result benefit and is not counted in our citabilityTypeCount.
+If you run a medical practice or government service, the situation is different — FAQPage is still a first-class citability signal for those site types.

 Change 3: Accordion DOM content